-The Council of Governors represent the interests of the Foundation Trust members and the general public; they have an important role in acting as the eyes and ears of the membership with regards to the quality of service the Trust provides
+The Council of Governors represent the interests of the Foundation Trust members and the general public; they have an important role in acting as the eyes and ears of the membership with regard to the quality of the services the Trust provides.

-The Council of Governors does not undertake the operational management of the Trust; rather they provide a vital link to the wider community and hold the Non-Executive Directors to account for the performance of the Board of Directors.
-The role of a Governor is to gain assurance - not to manage, supervise or do the job of the Non-Executive Director or Executive Director.
-It is the Non-Executive Directors role to scrutinise and the Governor's role to ensure that the Non-Executive Directors are doing this.
+The Council of Governors does not undertake the operational management of the Trust; rather they provide a vital link to the wider community and hold the Non-executive Directors to account for the performance of the Board of Directors.
+The role of a Governor is to gain assurance - not to manage, supervise or do the job of the Non-executive Director or Executive Director.
+It is the Non-executive Directors' role to scrutinise, and the Governors' role to ensure that the Non-executive Directors are doing this.